 AV Peer Review Rated, Martindale Hubbell

-Listed in Best Lawyers, 2010, 2011 for Ethics and Professional Responsibility Law
+Listed in Best Lawyers since 2010 for Ethics and Professional Responsibility Law

 Appointed to the Committee on Admissions and Grievances for the United States Court of Appeals for the Second Circuit by the Honorable Dennis Jacobs, Chief Judge.
 (2010-present)

 Professional Disciplinary Matters, Ethics Consultations and Bar Admissions; Connecticut and Second Circuit Appellate Litigation; Appellate Consultation in Trial Proceedings, State and Federal Trial Consultation and Litigation.

 Attorney Knox represents attorneys before grievance panels, at public hearings before the Statewide Grievance Committee, and in presentments and appeals.
 She also represents clients as to the unauthorized practice of law matters.
 Attorney Knox represents attorneys seeking reinstatement or readmission to the Connecticut Bar and represents candidates for bar admission before the Bar Examining Committee.
 She consults with attorneys on random audits of client's funds accounts by the Statewide Grievance Committee.
 Attorney Knox consults with firms on a myriad of issues involving the Rules of Professional Conduct.
 Attorney Knox also handles matters involving the State of Connecticut Code of Ethics, including investigation and evaluation of complaints before the OSE.
 She represents clients before the Citizen's Ethics Advisory Board.

 Attorney Knox has served as an expert witness on professionalism and the rules of professional conduct in grievance and in legal malpractice matters.